okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/third-party-risk-integration/create-service-app/index.md

 For background information on this process, see [Create a service app and grant scopes](/docs/guides/implement-oauth-for-okta-serviceapp/create-serviceapp-grantscopes/).

 ### Add scope grant to application
-You must now define the allowed Risk scope for use with the third-party Risk Provider service application.
+You must now define the allowed Risk scope for use with the third-party risk provider service application.

 1. Call the following POST API from the Risk Integration Postman collection: **Admin: API to grant scopes to the OAuth service client** (`{{url}}/api/v1/apps/{{clientId}}/grants`).